Coronavirus (COVID-19) Preparedness Information Learn More

 - Medical Office Building (MOB) West (6:00 am — 6:00 pm)

-Patients can request a telehealth visit by calling their provider’s office, just as they would for an in-person visit and currently scheduled appointments may be transitioned to a telehealth visit in lieu of being rescheduled.
+Patients can request a telehealth visit by calling their provider’s office, just as they would for an in-person visit.
 Your provider will determine if a telehealth visit is appropriate based on your health condition and type of appointment .

 If deemed clinically appropriate, you will be given an appointment time and instructions for the best way to connect given the available platforms.
 Then, instead of coming to the office, you will be asked to call back at the scheduled time and be “checked in” by a nurse or office manager, and then transferred to the provider.